 Since the end of 2012, CAR has been facing an increasingly complex political and humanitarian crisis.
 Intensified armed opposition to the central government by a coalition of armed movements called Séléka resulted in a coup d’état in March 2013, which was accompanied by numerous human rights violations.
 Subsequent armed resistance to the Séléka regime and revenge-motivated violence, often of an inter-communal nature, led to more violations of human rights and displacement.
-By the end of 2013, one fifth of the population (one million persons) was displaced.
+By the end of 2013, one fifth of the population (one million persons) were displaced.
 Despite the signing of a cease-fire agreement in July 2014 and the deployment of United Nations peacekeepers, the prospects for peace remain grim.
-However, the country is undergoing an internationally supervised transition involving several constitutional referendum as well as presidential and parliamentary elections.
+However, the country is undergoing an internationally supervised transition involving several constitutional referendums as well as presidential and parliamentary elections.

 Access to Finance

 According to a publication on APA news website (July 2017), the CAR is primed to establish a housing bank; leading officials of Shelter Africa Center, a real estate and housing firm based in Nairobi, Kenya are posing the possibility of establishing a bank for housing.
 This is the result of a recent meeting between the company’s leading officials and the Minister of Housing to find potential solutions to the difficulties of state officials without decent housing.
 The intention from Shelter Africa is to explore potential avenues for finance toward projects that involve the construction of social housing in the Central African Republic, to put an end to the crisis in the country’s housing industry.
 However, the Minister warned that for such a housing scheme to become a reality, the country has to return to lasting peace and security.